SEPTEMBER 12th - 13th

 Awards & Prizes

-Biggest fish per species will be 26 separate cash prises of $500 each, awarded to the biggest bag for each species on the scoreboard.
+Biggest bag per species will be 26 separate cash prises of $500 each, awarded to the biggest bag for each species on the scoreboard.
+The combined length of your 2 biggest fish for each species will be your ‘bag’ length.
+Our software will automatically update your bag lengths as you enter all the fish you catch into the App.

-Every fish draw will win a SCF Apparel package valued at $400.
+Every fish draw will win a gift voucher from BCF valued at $300.
 Every person who catches a fish and uploads it to the app will automatically be entered into this draw.

 Flattop choice mystery fish will be presented with a Moses Perch trophy carved by Mick Molnar Marine Art, and be awarded to a fish chosen by Flattop Fishing of a species that doesn’t feature on the scoreboard list.

-Most Tagged fish will win a prize valued at $250 from Suntag Australia, and be awarded to the person who tags the most fish during the event.
+Most tagged fish will win a gift voucher valued at $250 from BCF, and be awarded to the person who tags the most fish during the event.

 Noosa/North Shore inshore champion angler for the most full bags off the scoreboard inshore species list, caught in the Noosa waterways.
 The prize is a Cale Cale Trevally trophy carved by Mick Molnar Marine Art.
 The winner will automatically receive free entry into the SCF SuperFish Series the following year.